5 Of The Best Folding Saws for Your Money

 To prevent bending, you must be careful with how you apply pressure.
 The blade only cuts on the pull stroke.
 During the pull, you cannot apply any pressure at all.

-You’ll also want to make an undercut when going through larger tree limbs, or you’ll end up with blade binding issues.
+You’ll also want to make an undercut through larger tree limbs, or you’ll end up with blade binding issues.

 • Cuts through large limbs with ease